chelkyl/MeTube/README.md

     ```
     flask run
     ```
-5. Open the browser to the link on the line 'Running on ...'
+5. Open your browser to the link on the line 'Running on ...'
    - e.g. 127.0.0.1:5000

 ## Testing
 Tests on the server are run using a Postman collection in the tests folder.
+1. Open Postman and click Import
+2. Import the Postman collection file in the tests folder.
+3. After making changes to the collection, export it and overwrite the file.

 ## Notes